uasoft-indonesia/badaso-docs/docs/customization/custom-widget.md

 }
 ```

-- Then add the file or class you just created to the configuration file config\badaso.php.
+- Then add the file or class you just created to the configuration file `config\badaso.php`.

 ```bash
 <?php